ePages-de/epages-devportal/_posts/2019/2019-12-12-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 ## Step 4 - Firebase Cloud Function for client-side Javascript

 Now that we have a Firebase Function for the authentication, we can also use it for the client-side JavaScript.
-For doing so, we need the Firebase Functions SDK.
+To do so, we need the Firebase Functions SDK.

 ```html
 <script defer src="/__/firebase/7.2.0/firebase-functions.js"></script>